-A few weeks back, a few of you were understandably sent into a tizzy by our coverage of the Lobster Roll Rumble here in New York.
+A few of you were understandably sent into a tizzy by our coverage of the Lobster Roll Rumble here in New York.
 The complaints?
-Aside from the fact that New England—the undisputed epicenter of the lobster roll—was woefully underrepresented, it seemed like pretty much all of the rolls in the competition had some fatal flaw that, were they in a real New England-based competition, would have had them packing their knives before they even got settled in.*
+Aside from the fact that New England—the undisputed epicenter of the lobster roll—was woefully underrepresented, it seemed like pretty much all of the rolls in the competition had some fatal flaw that, were they in a real New England-based competition, would have had them packing their knives before they even got settled in.

 I'm with you on this.
 I may live in New York, I may have even spent most of my youth in New York, but I was born and bred in Boston, and a New Englander at heart.
 The only time I get involved in televised sports is when the Yankees are playing the Red Sox.